“It’s a festival where people compete to see who can toss a mullet the farthest.”

 A first, I assumed she was kidding.
 She had to be kidding.
 Right?
 On the contrary, it’s not only for real; this crazy celebration has been drawing massive crowds for 30 years.
 What?!!

 I got to thinking, Pensacola can’t be the only city with an off-the-wall ritual.
 It is America, after all.

-I did a little research, and lo and behold, I learned that if you take an absolutely nutty idea, add live bands, good food, lots of beer, and enough laughter to make you snort, it’s bound to be a hit.
+I did a little research.
+Lo and behold, I learned that if you take an absolutely nutty idea, add live bands, good food, lots of beer, and enough laughter to make you snort, it’s bound to be a hit.

 With that in mind, I bring you some of my favorite American events so goofy they’re great.

 (Please check event websites for updated information regarding postponements or modifications due to the pandemic.)